valhalla/demos/docs/valhalla_service.md

 Costing models currently supported include:

 * costing = auto.
 Standard costing for driving routes (using car, motorcycle, truck, etc.) that obeys automobile driving rules (access, turn restrictions, etc.) that provides a short time path (not guaranteed to be shortest time) that also uses intersection costing to help minimize turns and maneuvers or road name changes.
 Routes also tend to favor highways (higher classification roads: motorways, trunk).
-* costing = auto-shorter.
+* costing = auto_shorter.
 Alternate costing for driving that is intended to provide a short distance path (though not guaranteed to be shortest distance) that obeys driving rules (access, turn restr)
 * costing = pedestrian.
 Standard walking route that does not allow roads with no pedestrian access.
 In general, pedestrian routes are shortest distance with the following exceptions: walkways/foot-paths are slightly favored and steps/stairs and alleys are slightly avoided.
 At this time, pedestrian routes are not allowed for locations that are more than **TBD** kilometers apart due to performance limitations.

 ##### Notes on Costing